What is M3U8? A Straightforward Guide

-If you've ever tried to download a video from a streaming site or set up an IPTV playlist, you've likely encountered a file extension called .m3u8.
-Unlike standard video files like MP4 or AVI, you can't just double-click an M3U8 file on your desktop and expect it to play in Windows Media Player.
+If you've ever tried to grab a video from a streaming site or set up an IPTV list, you've probably run into the .m3u8 extension.
+Unlike an MP4, you can't just double-click these files to play them on your desktop.

 #EXTM3U